AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

 ---
 # Inherit Doc 1 {#inherit-doc-1}

-Auditing an inherited instance can seem like a...

-Did you inherit an existing Marketo Engage instance from another Admin?
-If so, this article is for you...
+As a new Adobe Marketo Engage admin, there are several tasks you'll want to perform to check the health and viability of your inherited instance.

-The checklist below has been put togther with input from Marketo Champions to help you get up to speed quickly in your inherited instance...
+The checklists below (subsequents checklists linked to at the bottom of each article) have been put together with input from Marketo Champions to help you get up to speed quickly.
+Document your progress in the Marketo Engage Inherited Instance Checklist.

 >[!TIP]
 >